Agoric/agoric-sdk/golang/cosmos/x/lien/spec/01_concepts.md

 ## Notes on Terminology

 * "Bonded", "delegated", and "staked" are all synonyms.
-* "Unlocking" is a time-delayted process by which tokens become available for withdrawal.
+* "Unlocking" is a time-delayed process by which tokens become available for withdrawal.
 "Vesting" is a time-delayed process where tokens change ownership, and is subject to "clawback" which stops the process.
 The cosmos-sdk implements several kinds of "vesting account" which implement